learn-co-students/nyc-mhtn-se-020121/12-validations/README.md

 - Create custom validations
 - Use the flash hash to persist data for an additional request and render error messzips to the user

+---
+## Reminders
+- every time you make a request (in your browser or through postman), a new instance of the controller is created and after the request is finished, that instance is obliterated (garbage collection comes in)
+- controllers communicate with models and views, not with other controllers
+- you should make sure that the data coming into your database is sanitized (so you don't have surprises like age that's a string or name that's `nil``, which later destroys your app)

+---

 **Problem Statement:** We need to make sure users input data in a way that ensures only *valid* data is saved in our database.

 In other words, how do we protect our database from the typical user: